 There are no current effective antibody therapies for GA.
 However, antibodies targeting the complement pathway have been and currently are in clinical trials.

 Lampalizumab is a fragment antigen binding segment of a humanised monoclonal antibody.
 It selectively binds to and inhibits complement factor D. It was thought that lampalizumab may reduce the rate of enlargement of GA in dry AMD as it had already passed phase 1 and 2 clinical trials.
-However, a recent phase 3 double-masked, randomized, sham-controlled clinical trial involving 1881 participants unfortunately did not show a reduction in GA enlargement versus sham30.
+However, a recent phase 3 double-masked, randomized, sham-controlled clinical trial involving 1881 participants unfortunately did not show a reduction in GA progression versus sham30.

 Prior to this another complement pathway inhibitor Eculizumab was trialled in the COMPLETE study to assess the progression of GA in dry AMD31.
 Eculizumab functions as a complement component C5 inhibitor.
 Patients were randomized 2:1 to receive intravenous eculizumab or placebo over 6 months.
 Although systemic complement inhibition with eculizumab was well tolerated the treatment did not decrease the growth rate of GA significantly.
 Another C5 inhibitor LFG316 a fully-human antibody failed to halt GA progression in a phase 2 study32.
 Currently, a phase 2b trial using an intravitreal C5 inhibitor (Zimura) is being used to assess GA progression33.